RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 This is a networked run that has the ability to proxy prod and stage with a live API.

 1. Confirm you've installed all recommended tooling
-1. Confirm the repository name has no blank spaces in it.
-If it does replace that blank with a dash or underscore, Docker has issues with unescaped parameter strings.
 1. Confirm you've installed resources through npm
 1. Create a local dotenv file called `.env.local` in the root of Curiosity, and add the following contents
     ```
     REACT_APP_DEBUG_MIDDLEWARE=true
     ```
 1. **Confirm you are connected to the network**
-1. Make sure Docker/Podman is running
 1. Open a couple of instances of Terminal and run...
     ```
     $ npm run start:proxy